NajmosSalahin/Obsidian_Uni/Noting/STAT-1101 Semester Questions.md

-Here are the questions formatted in Markdown and LaTeX.

----

 ## 1.

 **a)** Define Statistics with suitable example.
 What are the types of statistics?
 Explain descriptive and inferential statistics with examples.